 The NLRB’s ruling states that employers no longer need to permit union organizers on their premises, even in public spaces, if they permit union organizers to appeal to employees through other means and provided their no-solicitation policy is not specifically discriminatory against union organizers.
 While this decision is a reversal of their prior precedent, this brings the NLRB more in line with several federal circuit courts, which have increasingly eliminated or narrowed the rule that permits union organizers in public spaces on employer property.
 This ruling will particularly impact union organizing efforts in restaurants, cafeterias and other businesses with large spaces open to the public, where organizers counted on access to those public spaces to make their case to employees.

-The laws and regulations surrounding unions and labor in New York are ever changing.
-It can be difficult for many employers to devote themselves to the time-consuming efforts to adjust their business practice to align by the letter of the law.
+The laws and regulations surrounding unions and labor in New York are ever-changing.
+It can be difficult for many employers to devote themselves to the time-consuming efforts to adjust their business practice to align with the letter of the law.
 When seeking how to comply with local, state, and federal laws, businesses should consult an experienced New York business and employment lawyer.
 The lawyers at Blodnick, Fazio & Clark are experienced in handling various matters relating to business and employment law, including labor disputes.
 For more information or to schedule a consultation, call our Nassau County employment lawyers at (516) 280-7105 or our Suffolk County employment lawyers at (631) 669-6300.